-- Respect for other library users and staff shall prevail at all times - Recording other visitors to the library or employees of the library, in audio or video or any other format, is not permitted without the express permission of the person(s) being recorded - Talking shall be limited to guiet tones and low voices - No tobacco use is allowed inside the library including the use of electronic cigarettes/vapor devices and no smoking is allowed on the library's property - Obscene/vulgar, abusive, or harassing language will not be permitted, whether used verbally or written/displayed in such a way as to be audible/visible to other patrons of the library - Shoes and shirts are required at all times while using the library - Sleeping is prohibited - Public restrooms may not be used for bathing - No animals are permitted, except those assisting persons with disabilities as defined by the Americans with Disabilities Act
+- Respect for other library users and staff shall prevail at all times - Recording other visitors to the library, in audio or video or any other format, is not permitted without the express permission of the person(s) being recorded. - Recording employees or volunteers of the library, in audio or video or any other fomat, in such a way as to impinge on the privacy of other patrons or disrupt work activities is prohibited. - Talking shall be limited to quiet tones and low voices - No tobacco use is allowed inside the library including the use of electronic cigarettes/vapor devices and no smoking is allowed on the library's property - Obscene/vulgar, abusive, or harassing language will not be permitted, whether used verbally or written/displayed in such a way as to be audible/visible to other patrons of the library - Shoes and shirts are required at all times while using the library - Sleeping is prohibited

-- Use and possession of controlled substances, drugs or alcohol is prohibited on library property - Criminal mischief to library property is not permitted - Begging, soliciting, polling, canvassing, auditing, surveying, or gambling is not permitted
+- Public restrooms may not be used for bathing - No animals are permitted, except those assisting persons with disabilities as defined by the Americans with Disabilities Act - Use and possession of controlled substances, drugs or alcohol is prohibited on library property - Criminal mischief to library property is not permitted - Begging, soliciting, polling, canvassing, auditing, surveying, or gambling is not permitted